dudinda/Image-Processing/README.md

 <p> Thus, one may conclude that a normal distribution may represent better result regarding a uniform distribution on a group of underexposed images.</p>

 ***
 Introducing a page controller to navigate inside one window and  a front controller with a http-context to accept a web request, it may be possible to unify mvp, mvc and mvvm under the single abstraction named engine.
-The entry point may contain a state machine to control application lifecycle and a cross platfrom server.
-Using .NET and COM interoperability there is no need for cross-platform xaml forms.
+The entry point may contain a state machine to control an application lifecycle and a cross platform server.
+Using .NET and COM interoperability there is no need for a cross-platform xaml-based or static based framework.
 ***

 ## Architecture